Can I Stop a Grant of Probate?

 Yes you can stop or block a Grant of Probate and there are a number of reasons why you would want to do that.
 This might be because there’s a dispute over who’s applying for the Grant or there is a dispute about the validity of a Will.

 Our Contentious Probate Solicitors are specialists in dealing with Will disputes and contesting Wills.
-If you’ve got concerns about a Will or Grant of Probate, get in touch for free initial legal advice.
+If you’ve got concerns about a Will or Grant of Probate, get in touch for a free initial case assessment.
 Ask us if we can deal with your case on a No Win, No Fee basis.

 How to Stop a Grant of Probate

 You can stop a Grant of Probate by ‘entering a caveat’.
 This can be done online or by filling out a PA8A form.
 It costs £20 and is valid six months from the date it’s granted, unless it gets extended.

 Entering a caveat means you’ll be notified by the Probate Registry (Court) when the Executors apply for a Grant, and you’ll get the opportunity to object to the Grant being issued.

 To continue with the Grant of Probate, the Executors will need to take action to remove the caveat.
 If the Executors believe there’s no justified reason for blocking the Grant, they may issue you with a ‘warning’ through the Probate Registry, free of charge.